TheCyberLocal/AskCodeium.py/README.md

 chat1.clearHistory()

-response = await chat1("What is the python programming language?") print(response)
+response = await chat1("What did I previously ask you about?") print(response)
 # Output Example:
 # I'm sorry, I do not have the capability to recall previous interactions.
 How can I assist you today?